Student Accessibility Services Documentation Guide

 - The high school or school board where you last attended

-- Your disability service provider if you are sponsored through an external referral/sponsoring source such as Employment Assistance for Persons with Disabilities (EAPD).
+- Your disability service provider if you are sponsored through an external referral/sponsoring source such as Employability Assistance for Persons with Disabilities (EAPD).

 Understanding Your Disability Documentation